 Sores inside the nose may also be caused by the CPAP air drying out the mucous membrane.
-Adding moisture with a heated humidifier will help alleviate the problem.
+Adding moisture with a Heated Humidifier may help alleviate the problem.

-- The primary reason that nasal passages sometimes dry out from CPAP use is lack of adequate humidification.
+The primary reason nasal passages can become dry from CPAP use is lack of adequate humidification.

 CPAP air is an irritant - to one degree or another - to everyone.
-The irritation may cause the nasal passages to dry out and bleed, or the mucous membranes may try to protect the nasal passages by producing excess mucous and so congestion results.
-And the irritation can be cumulative; the problem may develop over time.
+The irritation may cause the nasal passages to dry out and bleed, or the mucous membranes may try to protect the nasal passages by producing excess mucous, resulting in congestion.
+The irritation can be cumulative, developing over time.
 Furthermore, dry, cracked or bleeding nasal passages are a breeding ground for infection.

 Using a Heated Humidifier to add moisture to the CPAP air may reduce or eliminate the irritation.
 An unheated, Passover Humidifier may not offer enough additional moisture.
 If you are already using a heated humidifier, try turning it up to a higher setting.
 If that produces condensation in the six foot hose, you should try an Insulating Cover for the hose.
 You can also try using a Nose Lubricant to reduce the dryness.